-STEM (AS)
+STEM (AS) Degree Type Associate of Science

 The Associate of Science degree in STEM is designed for students who wish to pursue a bachelor's degree in a science or mathematics field at a four-year college or university.
 UACCB's A.S. degree in STEM consists of 35 credit hours of general education requirements and 25 credit hours of college-level science and mathematics courses to complete the degree.
 Note: STEM is an acronym for Science, Technology, Engineering, and Mathematics - this degree program focuses on the fields of Science and Mathematics.